Dennis Rader: BTK reemerges

 In January 2005, Rader attempted to leave a cereal box in the bed of a pickup truck at a Home Depot in Wichita, but the box was discarded by the truck's owner.
 It was later retrieved from the trash after Rader asked what had become of it in a later message.
 Surveillance tape of the parking lot from that date revealed a distant figure driving a black Jeep Cherokee leaving the box in the pickup.
-In February 2005, more postcards were sent to KAKE, and another cereal box left at a rural location was found to contain another bound doll.
+In February, more postcards were sent to KAKE, and another cereal box left at a rural location was found to contain another bound doll.

-In his letters to police, Rader asked if his writings, if put on a floppy disk, could be traced or not.
-The police answered his question in a newspaper ad posted in The Wichita Eagle, saying "Rex, it will be ok".
-On February 16, 2005, Rader sent a purple 1.44-megabyte Memorex floppy disk to Wichita station KSAS-TV.
+In his letters to police, Rader asked whether his writings, if put on a floppy disk, could be traced.
+Police answered his question in a classified ad posted in the Eagle, saying, "Rex, it will be ok."
+On February 16, Rader sent a purple 1.44-megabyte Memorex floppy disk to Wichita station KSAS-TV.
 Also enclosed were a letter, a gold-colored necklace with a large medallion and a photocopy of the cover of Rules of Prey, a 1989 novel by John Sandford about a serial killer.

 Surveillance of Rader

 Police found metadata embedded in a deleted Microsoft Word document that was, unknown to Rader, still stored on the floppy disk.
-It was a church meeting agenda written and edited by Dennis himself.
+It was a church meeting agenda written and edited by Rader himself.
 The metadata contained the words "Christ Lutheran Church" and the document was marked as last modified by "Dennis".
 An Internet search determined that a "Dennis Rader" was president of the church council.
-When investigators drove by Rader's house, a black Jeep Cherokee was parked outside.
-This was strong circumstantial evidence against Rader, but they needed more direct evidence to detain him.
+When investigators drove by Rader's home, a black Jeep Cherokee was parked outside.
+This was strong circumstantial evidence against Rader, but police needed more direct evidence to detain him.

 Police obtained a warrant to test a pap smear taken from Rader's daughter at the Kansas State University medical clinic.
 DNA tests showed a "familial match" between the pap smear and the sample from Wegerle's fingernails; this indicated that the killer was closely related to Rader's daughter and, combined with the other evidence, was enough for police to arrest Rader.